 The Federal Supplemental Educational Opportunity Grant (FSEOG) Program at ICC provides direct awards for college students in amounts ranging from \$100 to \$1000 per year.
-Applicants to the FSEOG Program must have their financial need analyzed and determined each school year.
-Information is available from the Financial Aid Office.
-To be eligible, the student must be enrolled and attending classes, and maintain satisfactory academic progress in his/her course of study.

-ACADEMIC COMPETITIVENESS GRANT
+FEDERAL ACADEMIC COMPETITIVENESS GRANT

-The Academic Competitiveness Grant (ACG) is one of the two new student aid grant programs which was created by a federal law that went into effect on July 1, 2006.
+The Academic Competitiveness Grant (ACG) is one of the two student aid grant programs which was created by a federal law that went into effect on July 1, 2006.
 The ACG is for first-year undergraduate students (eligible to receive up to \$750) and second-year undergraduate students (eligible to receive up to \$1,300).
-The ACG eligibility criteria are listed below: To be eligible for an ACG, one must:
+The ACG program will cease for the 2011-2012 academic year.